rogermasclans/starfire-2/.ipynb_checkpoints/README-checkpoint.md

 ## Logs
+### Aug 26:
+- Get data for all periods.
+Should I filter on deal type or some other stuff to make it faster?

 ### Aug 22:
 - Clean up code, split into data_1, data_2, etc. Miscelania left on `refinitiv_api.ipynb`
 - Added stock index prices to stock market reactions dataset